rohitramu/kpm/README.md

 ## What is KPM?

 KPM is a command line tool which simplifies and modularizes the process of generating text files.
-It was specifically built to generate configuration files for Kubernetes, however it can be used for any text file generation.
+It was initially developed to generate configuration files for Kubernetes as an alternative to Helm Charts, however it can be used for any text file generation.

 ## Setup